Programs Run by Nonprofits and other Community-based Organizations

 Rising Tide Capital -- Jersey City, New Jersey, USA

-Rising Tide Capital (https://www.risingtidecapital.org/) is a non-profit organization whose mission is to transform lives and communities through entrepreneurship.
+Rising Tide Capital is a non-profit organization whose mission is to transform lives and communities through entrepreneurship.
 Their vision centers on Inclusive communities of resilient entrepreneurs catalyzing a thriving and sustainable economy for all.
-They provide business development services designed to transform lives by helping individuals start and grow successful businesses; build communities through collaborations with other non-profits, higher education institutions, corporations, and public agencies; and create a scalable program model with measurable impact which can be replicated in communities of need across the U.S. Rising Tide is a “CNN Hero” that has been recognized by President Obama for social innovation.
-They have celebrated the 1,000th graduate of their Community Business Academy, and have expanded regionally into four cities and counting.
+They provide business development services designed to transform lives by helping individuals start and grow successful businesses; build communities through collaborations with other non-profits, higher education institutions, corporations, and public agencies; and create a scalable program model with a measurable impact that can be replicated in communities of need across the U.S. Rising Tide is a "CNN Hero" that President Obama has recognized for social innovation.
+They have celebrated the 1,000th graduate of their Community Business Academy and have expanded regionally into four cities and counting.